 Brad sighed and nodded to Riley.
 The large form heavily walked over to Helen.
-Defiantly she looked up at him nearly half his size it seemed.
+Defiantly she looked up at him, nearly half his size.
 Without a word he casually backhanded her across the face.
 Her body flew and hit the far living room wall.
-Thankfully nothing was on that section of the room to impede her so she simply crumpled from the force of the blow at the base of the wall.
+I was glad that nothing important was on that section of the room to impede her; she simply crumpled from the force of the blow at the base of the wall.

-Riley then jerked her forcibly upright saying, "Helen, mind your manners or it's back into the cage."
-At the word cage a shudder ran through her form and she sighed out subdued, "Yes, sire."
+Riley jerked her forcibly upright saying, "Helen, mind your manners or it's back into the cage."
+At the word cage, a shudder ran through her form and she sighed out a subdued, "Yes, sire."

-So, Riley was not such the gentle giant I had first taken him for and far further up in the hierarchy than Helen.
+So, Riley was not such the gentle giant I had first taken him for, and was far further up in the hierarchy than Helen.
 The large vampire was also training to be an enforcer.
 Nobody could just lay a hand on another vampire without permissions or provocations.
-Brad had given an unvoiced permission but in front of all of us it was more than just that.
+Brad had given an unvoiced permission, but in front of all of us, it was more than just that.
 He was showing his off tribe and how much control he had.
-To reprimand a vampire in front of us so severely was a demonstration of force and at the same time a bit distressing.
+To reprimand a vampire in front of us so severely was a demonstration of force, and at the same time a bit distressing.
 Brad was assured of his place in the vampire world.
 He was telling us all he was higher in the structure of vampires than Morgan.
 That alone sent a fissure of cold down my spine.
-These two had some history I had no desire to know anything about any time soon.
+These two had some history, and I had no desire to know anything about it any time soon.

-Jasmine had begun to tremble softly.
+Jasmine had begun to tremble.
 I felt compelled to go over and ask very softly, "What's wrong?"
 Everyone was still focused on the dynamic triad of Brad, Riley and Helen to notice our quiet conversation.

-Stunned it dawned on me this was probably the most vampires she had ever been around in her entire life.
-With the two high leveled vampire assassins in Morgan and Brad that alone could make her pale.
-Now add in both Harry and my colorful past and unsanctioned slaughters over the decades there had to be a fair number of door knockers wanting into our party.
-I had no idea what past Riley and Helen had but it must have pushed the cosmic overload for Jasmine.
+Stunned, it dawned on me this was probably the most vampires she had ever been around in her entire life.
+With the two high-leveled vampire assassins in Morgan and Brad -- that alone could make her pale.
+Now add in both Harry's and my colorful past, and unsanctioned slaughters over the decades, there had to be a fair number of door knockers wanting into our party.
+I had no idea what past Riley and Helen had, but it must have pushed the cosmic overload for Jasmine.

-Jasmine nodded her agreement to my thoughts with a barely noticeable dip of her face.
+Jasmine nodded her agreement to my thoughts, with a barely noticeable dip of her face.
 Morgan was unaware of her distress as he had walked over to Harry's side and they were geeking with their boy techno toys while cautiously watching Brad with his servants.
-Helen was still on the floor but Brad was now standing over her softly hissing out commands.
+Helen was still on the floor, but Brad was now standing over her, hissing out commands.
 Riley was smiling with a bit of fang showing.

-I looked at Jasmine with some concern as she had begun to shudder a bit more than I was happy watching.
-Her eyes rolled back in her head and poof she was gone.
-The lights were on and absolutely nobody I wanted to see was home.
+I looked at Jasmine with some concern.
+She had begun to shudder a bit more, then her eyes rolled back in her head and poof, she was gone.
+The lights were on but absolutely nobody I wanted to see was home.
 Damn, I hoped she had not channeled any of my recent meals.

-Nope, that was not one of my snacks as I tended to pick up pretty boy playthings and lovely wicked folks that were completely deserving of my brand of close and personal attention.
+Nope, that was not one of my snacks, as I tended to pick up pretty boy playthings and lovely wicked folks that were completely deserving of my brand of close and personal attention.
 I steered clear of teens as a rule since they liked to fight and scream when they weren't begging me to turn them.
-Way too much angst and self-absorbed anger for me to bother with I always thought.
+Way too much angst and self-absorbed anger for me to bother with.
 But I saw how quickly Riley jumped.
-Oh, I guess I knew who's drain bimbo was currently channeling Jasmine.
+Oh, I guess I knew whose drain bimbo was currently channeling Jasmine.